swcarpentry/DEPRECATED-boot-camps/version-control/git/remote/Readme.md

 Step 1 : Experience the Conflict

     $ git fetch upstream
-    $ git merge upstream/master
+    $ git rebase upstream/master
+    First, rewinding head to replay your work on top of it...
+    Applying: added a conflicting change
+    Using index info to reconstruct a base tree...
+    M	stats.py
+    Falling back to patching base and 3-way merge...
     Auto-merging stats.py
     CONFLICT (content): Merge conflict in stats.py
-    Automatic merge failed; fix conflicts and then commit the result.
+    Failed to merge in the changes.
+    Patch failed at 0001 added a conflicting change The copy of the patch that failed is found in:
+       /home/YOU/simplestats/.git/rebase-apply/patch

+    When you have resolved this problem, run "git rebase --continue".
+    If you prefer to skip this patch, run "git rebase --skip" instead.
+    To check out the original branch and stop rebasing, run "git rebase --abort".

 ## Resolving Conflicts

 Now what?

-Git has paused the merge.
+Git has paused the rebase.
 You can see this with the ```git status`` command.

+    # HEAD detached at c23f1e4
-    # On branch master
+    # You are currently rebasing branch 'test_change2' on 'c23f1e4'.
+    #   (fix conflicts and then run "git rebase --continue")
+    #   (use "git rebase --skip" to skip this patch)
+    #   (use "git rebase --abort" to check out the original branch)
+    #
     # Unmerged paths:
+    #   (use "git reset HEAD <file>..." to unstage)
-    #   (use "git add/rm <file>..." as appropriate to mark resolution)
+    #   (use "git add <file>..." to mark resolution)
     #
-    #       unmerged:      stats.py
+    #	both modified:      stats.py
-    #
     no changes added to commit (use "git add" and/or "git commit -a")

 If you open your stats.py file, you'll notice that git has added some strange